mozerpol/NotesFromLearning/ComputerOrganizationDesign/README.md

 **Always bear in mind that the only complete and reliable measure of computer performance is time.**

+Some designers invert CPI to talk about IPC, or instructions per clock cycle.
+If a processor executes on average two *instructions per clock cycle*, then it has an IPC of 2 and hence a CPI of 0.5.

 ### 1.7 The Power Wall <a name="17"></a>